tomasf18/IES-practical/Lab01/README.md

     org.apache.maven, org.apache.commons, ex1.Lab01.ies.deti.ua (ua.deti.ies.Lab01.ex1 -> domain.sub-domain.folder.file)
 ```

-Developers should take steps to `avoid` the possibility of `two published packages having the same name` by choosing unique
-package names for packages that are widely distributed.
-This allows packages to be easily and automatically installed and catalogued.

-I form a unique package name by first having (or belonging to an organization that has) an Internet domain name, such as `ua.pt`.
+I form a `unique` package name by first having (or belonging to an organization that has) an Internet domain name, such as `ua.pt`.
 I then reverse this name, component by component, to obtain, in this example, `pt.ua`, and use this as a prefix for your package names,
 using a convention developed within your organization to further administer package names.
 The name of a package is not meant to imply where the package is stored within the Internet.
 I can create as many subgroups as I want.
 A good way to determine the granularity of the groupId is to use the `project structure`.

+e.g.: Desktop/IES/Lab1/lab1_1/ex1 -----> ex1.lab1.Lab1.IES.deti.ua.pt

 ## artifactId